SandhiyaKumar-18/SandhiyaKumar-18/README.md

 ### Hi there 👋
 ### I am Sandhiya Kumar  :relaxed:
 ### 🌱 Spending my most of the time in learning Machine learning,Deep Learning,&Data Science.Because I love doing these tasks
-### :running_woman: Ok it is a time to go for work on anothe Project....
+### :running_woman: Ok it is a time to go for work on another Project....
 <!--
 **SandhiyaKumar-18/SandhiyaKumar-18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.